 Aboard the Bus Or Train

-When boarding, move the rear or center of the bus or train car.
+When boarding, move the center or rear of the bus or train car.
 This helps reduce crowding at the door(s).

-Especially if it’s rush hour, don’t take up more space than you must.
+Aboard a bus or train, don’t take up more space than you must – especially if it’s during the weekday “rush hour” periods from 6am-9am and 4pm-7pm.
 One way to make space: put your bag or backpack between your legs, instead of wearing it.
 If possible, put your bag under the seat to make more space.

 On rainy days, make sure your umbrellas aren’t dripping on another rider or on other seats.
-Put your umbrella between seats, or under the seat if possible.
+Put your umbrella between seats, or underneath the seat if possible.

 One person.
 One fare.
 One seat.
 Even on crowded buses and trains, some people sit in the aisle seat, while leaving the window seat empty.
 This needlessly challenges other riders to ask to sit down.
 Worse, it’s a rude way to claim unwarranted extra space aboard a bus or train.
 To resolve this, simply say “Excuse me, please!” as you wriggle into that window seat.